Skip to main content

 About us

-Dash and Miller, a textile design and consultancy studio, using The Virtual Mill, a product developed with base(b) to enable digital weaving and fabric sampling and improved traceability. | Photograph: Alys Tomlinson.
+Dash and Miller, a textile design and consultancy studio, using state of the art fibre tracing technology. | Photograph: Alys Tomlinson.

-Driving sustainable innovation through research and development.
+Driving sustainable innovation and change through research and development.

 • Circularity and sustainability